Northgate Room hire for weddings and other ceremonies

 Ipswich County Library’s Northgate Room is now licensed to hold weddings, civil ceremonies and other celebrations.

 The library’s Northgate Room is the library’s most attractive and striking room.
 Normally used as the library’s study and reference area, the room is now available to hire for your special day.

-The room can hold up to 40 people and has a full licence from Suffolk Registrars for weddings, naming ceremonies, renewal of vows, commitment ceremonies or civil partnerships.
+The room can hold up to 30 people including participants, celebrants and photographers.
+It has a full licence from Suffolk Registrars for weddings, naming ceremonies, renewal of vows, commitment ceremonies or civil partnerships.